 After years of being fed up with the studio system, Steven Soderbergh helmed Logan Lucky independently and self distributed the picture.
 FilmNation was tapped to handle pre-sales, which kicked off at the 2016 Berlin Film Festival and also landed major deals at Cannes in May.
-The cast worked for scale (with backend points) and the $29 million production was paid for in full from global pre-sales.
+The budget for Logan Lucky was $29 million and the cast worked for scale (with backend points) and the production was paid for in full from global pre-sales.
 Soderbergh went the self distribution route to cap the amount of money spent on marketing and use the funds more responsibly to target their potential audience.
 After helming (and co-financing) the inexpensive $6.5 million budgeted Magic Mike, which went on to gross $113.7 million in the US, very little money went back to Soderbergh since the studio spent over $40 million to market the picture.
 He opted to avoid renting a studio’s distribution arm on this project, because he did not expect to land a payday if $40 million was spent on marketing Logan Lucky and 15% of theatrical receipts went to the studio as a fee.
 Soderbergh launched Fingerprint Releasing to distribute Logan Lucky domestically.

 The director first tried to broker a deal with NATO (no, not the North Atlantic Treaty Organization), the National Association of Theatre Owners to bypass the traditional distribution model and release the movie directly with theater chains.
 However, federal antitrust laws prevented that and Soderbergh went in search of a rent-a-distributor.
 He hired the former Warner Bros president of domestic distribution Dan Fellman, who now runs a distribution consulting business, to map out the logistics of getting Logan Lucky into wide release.
 They secured $20 million to market Logan Lucky by selling off all post-theatrical rights — which included major deals from Amazon for streaming and Universal for all other home entertainment markets.
 A deal for under $1 million was set with the relatively new distributor Bleeker Street, to handle distribution duties.
 Bleeker Street would have no money at stake in Logan Lucky and would receive additional payouts if the movie reached certain box office numbers.
 They also had the right to distribute any Logan Lucky sequels if the release was successful.